 These roofs tend to last slightly longer and have a very distinct look to them.
 Slate is not a roofing material that you would ever want to try and do yourself.
 The individual tiles are heavy, and it requires a well-trained slate roofing expert to install them.
 The challenge, along with the cost of the material, is why these roofs tend to be more expensive.

-Slate isn’t a good choice for houses that can’t hold up to the weight, but their impressive durability means they often cost less long-term than a material like asphalt.
+Slate isn’t a good choice for houses that can’t hold up to the weight, but their impressive durability means they often cost less long-term than a material like asphalt shingles.
 Slate is functionally waterproof and fireproof, and neither mold nor fungus enjoys growing on it.

 As if that weren’t good enough, slate is also extraordinarily resistant to weather damage.
 It takes winds of extreme force to damage slate tiles, and they’ll shrug off most impacts from branches or objects flung through the air.

 Slate isn’t a must-have in all areas, but it’s easily a top option if you want to install a roof once and never have to worry about damage to it again.

 Cost: The cost of a slate roof varies between $11 to $18 per square foot.